William Chester Minor

-William Chester Minor (also known as W. C. Minor; 22 June 1834 – 26 March 1920), was an American army surgeon, psychiatric-hospital patient, and lexicographical researcher.
+William Chester Minor (also known as W. C. Minor; 22 June 1834 – 26 March 1920) was an American army surgeon, psychiatric hospital patient, and lexicographical researcher.

 After serving in the Union Army during the American Civil War, Minor moved to England.
 Affected by delusions, he shot a man who he believed had broken into his room, and was consequently committed from 1872 to 1910 to a secure British psychiatric hospital.

 While incarcerated, Minor became an important contributor to the Oxford English Dictionary.
 He was one of the project's most effective volunteers, reading through his large personal library of antiquarian books and compiling quotations that illustrated how particular words were used.

 In 1910, responding to protests about Minor's treatment, Winston Churchill, then British home secretary, ordered Minor deported to the United States.
 Minor was hospitalized in Connecticut, where he died in 1920.

 Early life

 Minor was born in Ceylon (now Sri Lanka), the son of Eastman Strong Minor and his first wife, Lucy Bailey.
 His parents were Congregational church missionaries from New England.
 He had numerous half-siblings, among them Thomas T. Minor, mayor of Seattle, Washington.
-At age 14, he was sent to the United States, where he lived with relatives in New Haven while attending Russell Military Academy.
+At age 14, he was sent to the United States, where he lived with relatives in New Haven while attending Hopkins Grammar School.
 He subsequently enrolled at the Yale School of Medicine, supporting himself during his years as a medical student with part-time employment as an instructor at the Russell Academy and as an assistant on the 1864 revision of Webster's Dictionary, then in preparation at Yale under the supervision of Noah Porter.
 Minor graduated in 1863 with a medical degree and a specialization in comparative anatomy.
 After a brief stint at Knight General Hospital in New Haven he joined the Union Army.